ecostarsorg/ecostarsorg.github.io/trust/resources/business-continuity-and-disaster-recovery-plan.md

     Updates documented and communicated to all stakeholders

-7. Conclusion This Business Continuity and Disaster Recovery Plan is essential for ensuring the resilience and security of [Company Name].
+7. Conclusion This Business Continuity and Disaster Recovery Plan is essential for ensuring the resilience and security of Ecostars ESG AI.
 All employees must familiarize themselves with the procedures outlined in this document to ensure preparedness for potential disruptions.